ashenafee/Bridge/documentation/App Setup.md

 **I've clicked the `Download` button, but the console shows an error.
 What should I do?**

 This is a known issue.
-To avoid it, click the `Download` button again.
+To get past it, click the `Download` button again.